hackforla/website/README.md

 If you have not submitted a pull request make sure to write a weekly status update on your issue before the Sunday meeting.
 Follow the format below and add pictures of any visual changes made to the site.

-1. Progress: "Added verticals to all the existing md files.
-Now need to create the reamining files and add verticals."
+1. Progress: "What is the current status of your project?
+What have you completed and what is left to do?"
-2. Blockers: "Changes to the md file changed the CSS.
-Spacing is off"
+2. Blockers: "Difficulties or errors encountered."
-3. Availability/Unavailable: "Available on weekdays after 6pm to work on the issue except on Tuesday"
+3. Availability/Unavailable: "What is your availability to discuss this issue with a team member?"
-4. ETA: "Will be done by next Sunday meeting"
+4. ETA: "When do you expect this issue to be completed?"

 #### Step 9: Complete the pull request